mastodon/documentation/content/en/methods/oauth.md

 : {{<required>}} String.
 Set a URI to redirect the user to.
 If this parameter is set to urn:ietf:wg:oauth:2.0:oob then the token will be shown instead.
 Must match one of the `redirect_uris` declared during app registration.

 scope
 : String.
 List of requested OAuth scopes, separated by spaces (or by pluses, if using query parameters).
-Must be a subset of `scopes` declared during app registration.
+If `code` was provided, then this must be equal to the `scope` requested from the user.
+Otherwise, it must be a subset of `scopes` declared during app registration.
 If not provided, defaults to `read`.

-code
-: String.
-A user authorization code, obtained via [GET /oauth/authorize](#authorize).

 #### Response
 ##### 200: OK